Table of Contents Show

 Substitute all aquarium fish.
 It is safer before dosing to uninstall the carbon filter.
 Because before the filter has a chance to operate it will hinder the product’s work.
 Made sure of the availability of oxygen and proper aeration.

 On the fourth day, the water shifts from 40% to 50%.
 Place the filter in carbon.
 Water improves after 7 days – 20%.
-When the planarian is dead, take a spoon (or siphon the aquarium) to stop a spike of ammonia to drain as much as possible.
+When the planarian is dead, take a spoon (or siphon the aquarium) to stop an ammonia spike to drain as much as possible.
 Conserve a closer look before and during the treatment of the water parameters.

 2. Trap Treatment

-Naturally, you should only attempt to manually collect this dangerous voracious worm.
-However, this approach is not especially successful since the rest of the population resides secret, in the substratum, for example.
+Naturally, it would be best if you only attempted to collect this dangerous voracious worm manually.
+However, this approach is not wildly successful since the rest of the population resides secret, in the substratum, for example.
 A planaria pit is even busier.
 This acts as a weir in theory and is arranged with the bait to trap planners.

 The trap is then inserted into the aquarium.
 Some worms were expected to be caught the next morning.
 The trap can be collected and removed.
 Don’t just flush them in the toilet, because here certain planning organisms common in aquarists aren’t domestic!